TomasVotruba/tomasvotruba.com/packages/blog/data/2018/2018-06-04-how-to-migrate-from-php-code-sniffer-to-easy-coding-standard.md

     **Do you also use PHP_CodeSniffer and give it EasyCodingStandard a try**?
 Today we look at how to migrate step by step.
-tweet: "New Post on my Blog: How to Migrate From #PHP_CodeSniffer to ECS in 7 Step #ecs #codingstandard #ci"

 updated_since: "November 2020"
 updated_message: |